$\texttt{NePhi}$: Neural Deformation Fields for Approximately Diffeomorphic Medical Image Registration: Methods

 Here, we describe how \texttt{NePhi} can be used for learning-based registration.
 Fig.~\ref{fig:nephi_pipeline} (bottom) illustrates the approach.
 Supp.~\ref{sec:implementation_details} provides implementation details.

 \textbf{Learning-based \texttt{NePhi}.} We condition \texttt{NePhi} on latent codes because we want \texttt{NePhi} to provide equivalent functionality to the voxel representation used in learning-based registration.
-In a learning-based registration network, the CNN directly predicts the transformation given a pair of images during inference.
+In a learning-based registration network, a CNN directly predicts the transformation given a pair of images during inference.
 In \texttt{NePhi}, we achieve a similar functionality by letting a neural network $f_{\theta_3}$ predict the latent codes $z_g$ and $z_l$ based on an input image pair.
 Given a training dataset $I=\{(I^A_i, I^B_i)\}_{i=1}^N$, we train the neural network $f_{\theta_3}$ and NDFs $\varphi_{\theta_1}$, $\varphi_{\theta_2}$ by minimizing

 where $\mathcal{L}_{sim}$ is the similarity loss: in this work, we use normalized cross correlation (NCC).
-As $\varphi$ is a continuous function that can represent transformations at any spatial location, we randomly sample two different sets of points within the image space to compute $\lsim$ and $\lreg$.
+As $\varphi_{\theta_1}$ and $\varphi_{\theta_2}$ are continuous functions that can represent transformations at any spatial location, we randomly sample two different sets of points within the image space to compute $\lsim$ and $\lreg$.

 \textbf{\texttt{NePhi} Instance Optimization.} Starting from the predicted latent code from the learning-based \texttt{NePhi}, we optimize over the latent code and the parameters of $\varphi_{\theta_1}$ and $\varphi_{\theta_2}$ by minimizing the following loss at test time when given one pair of images: